Updated for 2007

 All cucurbits develop separate male and female flowers.
 Male flowers develop first, and are easily distinguished as a plain flower on a long stem, having only stamens; female flowers form large ovaries, which look like small fruit.
 After the first female flowers are pollinated, the vines develop both male and female flowers.

-Healthy cucumber plants grow relatively rapidly (east of the Cascades, harvest can often begin in early July).
-When once the plants start bearing, pick daily when the cukes reach a decent size (but the types we recommend can get pretty long!); whatever you do, do not wait till your cukes turn yellow--yellow cucumbers are overmature and will be strong flavored and of poor quality.
+Healthy cucumber plants grow relatively rapidly.
+When once the plants start bearing, pick daily when the cukes reach a decent size (but most of the types we recommend can get safely pretty long); whatever you do, do not wait till your cukes turn yellow—yellow cucumbers are overmature and will be strong flavored and of poor quality (but note that the Poona Kheera cuke is naturally brown, so that’s not a sign of danger for it).
 Harvest by cutting the stem about ¼ inch above the fruit.
 Most sources suggest that well-picked healthy plants will continue to produce till the weather cools (and stop at the first frost).

 More